gravitylens/employees-app/README.md

-# MySQL Sample Docker Environment
+# Employee Database App

-This project provides a ready-to-use MySQL environment with sample data, SSL support, and remote access using Docker Compose.
+This project provides a ready-to-use application with MySQL, sample data, a RestAPI, and a basic WebUI.

 ## Features